What to expect

 This doesn’t guarantee that you will be offered a post in a preferred location, as it will also depend on business needs.

 You may be recommended for any post in which you express an interest, so it is important that you indicate all areas where you would be prepared to work.
-A salaried judge must live within reasonable travelling distance of the courts or principal venue at which he or she will sit.
-No transfer applications can be made until a judge has served five years in the circuit he or she is appointed to.
+A salaried judge must live within reasonable travelling distance of the courts or principal venue at which they will sit.
+No transfer applications can be made until a judge has served five years in the circuit they are appointed to.